A Table Full Of Joy

 Bread Crumbs: Toss in homemade bread crumbs, panko, or crushed croutons instead of saltine crackers!

 The egg and crackers help the patties stick together.
-If the patties seem to be a little dry, add 1-2 tbs of water to help hydrate them and get them to stick, pressing firmly into patties with your hands.
+If the patties seem to be a little dry, add 1-2 tbs of water to help hydrate them and get them to stick, pressing firmly into the patties with your hands.

-Itโ€™s either because they are too dry or too wet.
-If the mixture is too wet, leaving lots of liquid in the bowl after itโ€™s mixed, add in a few more crush crackers.
+It's either because they are too dry or too wet.
+If the mixture is too wet, leaving lots of liquid in the bowl after it's mixed, add in a few more crushed crackers.

-Depending on how hot your oil is and how big your patties are they will take between 2-5 minutes to fry, once everything is mixed and shaped.
+Depending on how hot your oil is and how big your patties are, they will take between 2-5 minutes to fry, once everything is mixed and shaped.

-Yes, but they are best when frozen before frying.
+Yes, but they are best when thawed before frying.
 Separate patties with parchment paper, then place flat in a Ziploc bag.
 When you are ready to eat them, defrost overnight in the refrigerator then fry up as normal.

 Yes!
 It has all the nutrients as fresh salmon just conveniently canned.

 These are great with some Thanksgiving creamed corn, easy deviled eggs, green bean casserole, or sweet potato rolls, as well as broccoli slaw and sour cream mashed potatoes!
+Also, make sure to check out my article on how long smoked salmon lasts.

 • Salmon with Mango Salsa featured image